 We recommend researching which artist you would like to work with prior to scheduling a consultation.
 You can find our artists’ portfolios right here on our website, as well as on Facebook and Instagram.
 Every artist has their strengths and preferred styles, though all our artists are very adaptable.

-At the end of your consultation, we'll schedule your drawing and tattoo dates, and take a deposit.
+At the end of your consultation, we'll schedule your drawing and tattoo dates, and take a nonrefundable deposit.
 Note that the deposit is not a payment for your artwork nor the consultation itself: The deposit is a down payment on your tattoo, and will come off the final cost upon completion.

 The drawing appointment is pretty straight forward.
 We’ll show you your design and if necessary also discuss alterations.
-With complex tattoos (sleeves, back pieces, etc.) we often schedule two or three drawing appointments so we can discuss the design in stages.
+With complex tattoos (sleeves, back pieces, etc.) we often schedule multiple drawing appointments so we can discuss the design in stages.
 As you can imagine, large tattoos require a lot of planning, and we don’t want to put in too much time on a drawing until we know we’re on the right path.

 Do not be afraid to request changes to your drawing.
-We don’t want to put anything on you that you’re not in love with.
+We don’t want to put anything on you that you’re not completely in love with.
 Also please let us know in advance of your drawing consultation if you’re changing placement or content.
 Completely changing up the idea will result in the forfeiture of your deposit, since the artist has already invested a great deal of time into design.

 Call, text, email, or message us directly through our website if you have any questions, and whenever you're ready we'll get your consultation on the schedule!